mjtiv/controlled-agent-loop/Setup_Software.md

 - The setup process is usually the hardest part for first-time users.
 - After Python is installed, running the agent only requires a single command.

+---

+### Optional: Using an Editor (Sublime, VSCode, etc.)

+While the demo can be run entirely from PowerShell or Terminal, many users prefer editing the code in a programming editor such as Sublime Text or Visual Studio Code.

+Typical workflow:

+1. Open the project folder in your editor.
+2. Edit configuration or prompts as desired.
+3. Run the script from a terminal:

+       python main.py

+Some editors also allow running Python directly from inside the editor using build systems or extensions, but this is optional.
+The command-line approach above works universally across systems.